TorchLean

 return self.weight * x + self.bias

-The return value is not the whole story.
+The return value is incomplete evidence.
 The next call can behave differently because this call changed the object.
 If a proof, exporter, or verifier ignores those mutations, it may reason about a different computation from the one that actually ran.

 In a pure functional language such as Lean, ordinary functions have no side effects.
 A TorchLean layer takes explicit inputs, including its parameters, and returns an explicit output.
 The simplest version is just affine arithmetic: